timclifford/drutiny/README.md

 composer create-project --no-interaction --prefer-source -s dev drutiny/project-dev drutiny-dev
 ```

 [Drush](http://www.drush.org/en/master/) is also required.
-Its not specifically marked as a dependency as the version of drush to use will depend on the site you're auditing.
+Its not specifically marked as a dependency as the version of Drush to use will depend on the site you're auditing.

 ```
 composer require --global drush/drush
 ```

 ## Usage

 Drutiny is a command line tool that can be called from the composer vendor bin directory

 ```